OS, File, and File System

 An operating system is system software that manages computer hardware, software resources, and provides common services for computer programs.

 I’m sure you are familiar with Windows and macOS.
-However, you might not hear about Linux much.
+However, you might not familiar with Linux much.
 Linux is the leading operating system on the servers.
-Android is powered by the Linux operating system.
+Android is powered by the Linux operating system as well.

 In simple words, we can say that the operating system manages hardware.
 The main components of any computer are CPU, RAM memory, and hard driver.
 They will not work by themselves.
 They need some system to manage them and Operating System is software that manages hardware.
 Also, we can install different programs on top of the operating system.
 For example, the browser, games on your pc, etc.